Rabia sign: Meaning

 The sign is used as part of the protests against the government.

 The colors used in the graphical sign, the yellow and black, respectively resemble the Dome of the Rock in Jerusalem, and the Kiswah of the Kaaba.

 Name

 The namesake of the sign is the Rabaa al-Adawiya Square in Nasr City, Cairo Governorate, where Brotherhood affiliates held a sit-in.
-The square is named after the Muslim saint Rabia Al-Adawiyya.
+The square is named after the Muslim saint Rabia Basri.
 The name Rabia in Arabic means has two meanings; 'fourth' (singular feminine), hence the four-fingered hand gesture and also 'Queen' and 'Royalty'.

 Gesture

 The gesture is identical to a gesture for the number four, and is made by raising four fingers of either hand (preferably the right hand) and folding the thumb.

 Influence

 Politics

 The Rabia sign and gesture has influenced certain political and social levels among, both in Egypt and in particular, Turkey.
-The President of Turkey, Erdoğan, and his supporters, has been seen in several conferences and speeches making Rabia gestures.
+Prime Minister and later president of Turkey Recep Tayyip Erdoğan and his supporters, has been seen in several conferences and speeches making Rabia gestures.
 The Mayor of Istanbul, Kadir Topbaş, announced days after the dispersals in August 2013 at an opening ceremony of the Dörtyol Square in the district of Esenler, that he wanted to rename it to ‘Rabia Square.’

 Egyptian kung fu champion Mohamed Youssef was wearing a T-shirt with the Rabia sign on it after winning the gold medal at the 2013 Kung Fu World Championship in Russia; this led to harsh criticism in anti-Brotherhood media and a subsequent one-year ban by the national kung fu federation.

-Egyptian soccer player Ahmed Abd El-Zaher also celebrated one of his goals by making the Rabia gesture, which led to his subsequent suspension from the 2013 FIFA Club World Cup.
+Egyptian football player Ahmed Abd El-Zaher also celebrated one of his goals by making the Rabia gesture, which led to his subsequent suspension by the club from the 2013 FIFA Club World Cup.

 On 25 December 2013, the Muslim Brotherhood was designated a terrorist organization in Egypt.

 German journalist Thorsten Gerald Schneiders claimed that "[t]he [Rabia sign] is already out of the Islamist spectrum, and has no relation with Islamic radicalism.
 Its meaning has extended to protesting against dictatorship and tyranny in general."